-Dr. Batista is the first Associate Director and Scientific Director of the Ragon Institute of MGH, MIT and Harvard, as well as the first Phillip T. and Susan M. Ragon Professor of Microbiology and Immunology at Harvard Medical School.
+Dr. Batista is the first Associate Director and Scientific Director of the Ragon Institute of Mass General, MIT, and Harvard, as well as the first Phillip T. and Susan M. Ragon Professor at MIT Biology.

 Most vaccines work by driving B cells to produce high-affinity antibodies; over the course of his career, Prof. Batista has expanded our understanding of the fundamental biology of these key immune cells.
 B cell activation begins when an antigen binds to the B cell receptor (BCR).
 As an EMBO Postdoctoral Fellow with Michael Neuberger at the Laboratory of Molecular Biology (LMB) in Cambridge, UK, Dr. Batista elucidated the relationship between B cell responses and antigen affinity (Batista & Neuberger, Immunity, 1998) and identified how membrane-bound antigens are collected at BCRs for extraction and presentation to T cells (Batista & Neuberger, EMBO J, 2000; Batista et al., Nature, 2001).
 This body of work still influences ongoing research into the production of high-affinity antibody responses.